How to find a locum tenens assignment.

 Finding your first locum tenens assignment is a fairly simple process, but knowing what to expect and planning ahead can make a big difference in how successful you are.

-This guide will help you understand the steps so you can complete them as quickly and effectively as possible.
+Understanding the steps of the process can help you move through it quickly and effectively.
 Our goal at Weatherby Healthcare isn't just to find you a locums assignment; we want to find you the right assignment so you can have a great experience every time.

 A quality locums agency should offer enough job opportunities to give you: